-- A new Kickstart Scheme will also be launched to create new, fully subsidised jobs for young people aged 16-24.
+- A new Kickstart Scheme has been launched to create new, fully subsidised jobs for young people aged 16-24.
 Funding will be available for each six-month job placement and will cover 100% of the National Minimum Wage (for up to 25 hours a week per employee).

 - Businesses will be granted a one-off subsidy of £2,000 for each new apprentice they hire under the age of 25.
 This is in addition to the existing £1,000 payment provided for new 16-18-year-old apprentices and those aged under 25 with an Education, Health and Care Plan.

-For further information on other Government financial support packages, including in respect of the self-employed, see our update here.
-Additionally, the Department for International Trade is hosting a series of coronavirus (COVID-19) webinars, free for SMEs across the UK.
-Businesses can find further details and register for webinars via great.gov.uk.
+For further information on other UK government financial support packages, including in respect of the self-employed, see our update here.

 Can employers request or require information from an employee, customer or workplace visitor about potential or actual exposure to the virus?

 The question of whether an employer can ask an individual to sign a declaration about where they have been, their exposure to the virus, or be required to provide health information sits firmly in the crossover between data privacy and employment.